Government Child Care Subsidy

 The amount of CCS that you can receive depends on:

-The aobve information is taken from the Australian Government Education website.
+The above information is taken from the Australian Government Education website.
 For further information, please visit their website here.

 This Calculator may help you to estimate the possible Child Care Subsidy amount from the Australian Government and out-of-pocket child care costs.